This will give you a general idea what to expect at the interview. Please remember, however, that each interview is different.

 Attorneys are generally not allowed to participate, except to attempt to present solutions to any legal issues that may have arisen, or to advise you if you do not understand a questions.

-At another stage of the interview, you will be asked questions concerning the relationship upon which you are basing your application.
+The next stage of the interview usually involves questions concerning the relationship upon which you are basing your application.
 For marriage cases, these questions focus on whether or not the marriage is genuine, or simply for immigration purposes.
 There are a virtually unlimited number of questions.

 At this point, the interviewer usually asks "what documents did you bring today to prove the validity of your marriage" or words to that effect.
 This is your cue to hand over the originals and copies of the bank statements, bills, lease/deed, affidavits, etc. that you have been collecting for the past several months.
 The interviewer may tell you he/she just wants the copies, or may want to see the originals too.

 Normally, the last part of the interview involves questions concerning any criminal history, prior immigration violations, drug/alcohol dependency, prostitution, practice of bigamy, and the like.
 These must be answered completely truthfully, by "yes" or "no." The interviewer will most likely already know about any potential problem areas, and may wish to see if you will lie about them.
 If you do, this will give them another basis to deny your case, so be sure not to give them this excuse.

 At the conclusion of this business, the interviewer will typically either tell you